Introduction

 Allow the use of the number formatter.

-The i18n Ally extension is an extension that have a bunch of features for managing, structuring and even automate translations, with the most notable one being an overlay over translations keys in the code displaying the corresponding translations.
+The i18n Ally extension includes many features for managing, structuring, and automating translations, with the most notable being an overlay on translation keys in the code, displaying the corresponding translations.

 This is very helpful, and this section is a guide for a minimal setup to make this extension work with Leptos i18n.

-For obvious reason this lib is not supported by i18n Ally (one day maybe ?), but the awesome people working on that extension gave us a way to make it work with custom frameworks.
+For obvious reasons, this lib is not supported by i18n Ally (one day maybe?), but the developers of that extension have provided a way to make it work with custom frameworks.

 You will need to first create a file in your .vscode folder named i18n-ally-custom-framework.yml and put this in it: